open-rmf/rmf/README.md

 ## Binary install

+> NOTE: Given that certain RMF binary packages for Humble are not released yet and are still work-in-progress, it is highly recommended to build from source.

 Latest OpenRMF binary packages are available for Ubuntu Jammy 22.04 for the `Humble` and `Rolling` releases of ROS 2.
 Older releases are also available on Ubuntu Focal 20.04 for `Foxy` and `Galactic`.
 Most OpenRMF packages have the prefix `rmf` on their name, therefore, you can find them by them by searching for the pattern `ros-<ro2distro>-rmf`, e.g., for galatic it would be:

 ```bash